 Don’t be in a hurry !
 I always start investing with a small amount, even with reputable companies.
 It takes time to get used to most websites; you don’t want to improperly invest your money because of a mistake in auto-invest configuration !
 So, start small, and take time to get to know the platform.
 Once the returns satisfy you, gradually increase your investments.

-For peer-to-peer loans, there are two different diversification levels.
-First between loan originators; this is essential as these firms provide the buyback guarantee.
-But buyback is not infallible, so if one originator bankrupts, you don’t want to have all your money invested there !
-Finally, I advise you to use the smallest loan size possible, in order to spread the risk between as many different loans as possible !
+For peer-to-peer loans, it’s essential to spread your loans between different loan originators; indeed, these firms provide the buyback guarantee.
+But buyback is not infallible, so if one originator bankrupts, you don’t want to have all your money invested there !.

 On the other hand (and for exactly the same reasons), investing through all originators available on a platform may not be wise.
 Several platforms (for example Mintos or Grupeer) now provide ratings for their originators, which will help you evaluate how risky they are.